hackclub/site/README.md

     $ yarn

-Start running the wbsite on your computer:
+Start running the website on your computer:

     $ yarn run dev